George Wendt: 1994–1999: Post-Cheers

+2000–2024: Broadway roles and other work

+In 2000, he played First Mate Collins in the film Lakeboat.
 In 2003, Wendt appeared as a celebrity fisherman in the music video for Cobra Verde's "Riot Industry" along with Rudy Ray Moore (of "Dolemite" fame) and The Minutemen's Mike Watt.
-He appeared in several episodes of The WB's Sabrina, The Teenage Witch in 2001 as the title character's boss.
+He appeared in several episodes of ABC's Sabrina, The Teenage Witch in 2001 as the title character's boss.
 He also was the host of the A&E reality show House of Dreams in 2004.
 In January 2006, Wendt was seen again on television screens as part of the cast of Modern Men.

-He has also appeared on The Larry Sanders Show as a guest on the show.
 In 2006, Wendt made several appearances on Late Night with Conan O'Brien where he performed short skits.
 His appearances on Late Night were in all likelihood because the show was having a week-long event in his home town of Chicago.
 He starred in a 2006 episode of Masters of Horror entitled "Family", directed by John Landis, and played Santa Claus in the ABC Family original film Santa Baby.
-Wendt performed alongside Richard Thomas in Twelve Angry Men in October 2006 in the Eisenhower Theatre in Washington, D.C..
-After the show opened, Wendt was interviewed by local film critic Arch Campbell for a piece on the NBC Washington affiliate WRC.
+Wendt performed alongside Richard Thomas in Twelve Angry Men in October 2006 in the Eisenhower Theater in Washington, D.C..
+After the show opened, Wendt was interviewed by local film critic Arch Campbell for a piece on the NBC Washington affiliate WRC-TV.
 Wendt was asked, "What should people do when they see you around town?"
 After hesitating for a moment, Wendt held his thumbs up and replied, "If their impulse is to buy me a beer, then by all means, follow that impulse."
 In spring 2007, Wendt performed in 12 Angry Men in Los Angeles.
 Wendt appeared as an American GI in the 2007 Christmas Special episode of British sitcom The Green Green Grass.

-George starred in the Broadway musical Hairspray as the character of Edna Turnblad until November 2008.
+In 2008 he starred in the Broadway musical Hairspray as the character of Edna Turnblad.
 He appeared with his former Cheers co-star John Ratzenberger as a talent scout on Last Comic Standing during Season 6.
 He briefly appeared as Santa Claus in A Colbert Christmas: The Greatest Gift of All!.
 He also appeared in the 2008 horror film Bryan Loves You directed by Seth Landau.

 On October 1, 2009, Wendt appeared on The Colbert Report the day before the IOC announced which city will host the 2016 Summer Olympics.
 In their way of supporting Chicago's bid for the games, Wendt and Stephen Colbert humorously insulted the three other bidding cities, Rio de Janeiro, Madrid, and Tokyo, all while drinking Chicago's favorite Old Style Beer.
 In 2009, Wendt starred as Santa Claus in Santa Buddies and also had a small role in the film Opposite Day.